harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/aws/aws-sam-deployments.md

 #### AWS SAM build command options (required)

 The [--use-container](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-build.html) option is set up by Harness automatically.
-This command ensures AWS SAM will package and build the application code inside a Docker container that is configured with the necessary dependencies and runtime environment specified in the AWS SAM template.
+This command ensures that AWS SAM packages and builds the application code inside a Docker container that is configured with the necessary dependencies and runtime environment specified in the AWS SAM template.

 :::caution